Homemade vanilla wafers are easy to make and so much more delicious than the store-bought version. You’ll never buy them in a box again!

 If you’re a new baker, read over my baking tips for beginners to start.
 Here are some additional hints and pointers for this vanilla wafer recipe.

 - Set out the butter and egg.
 Taking the time to soften the butter and let the egg come to room temperature allows them to mix into the ingredients more evenly.
 Softened, rather than melted, butter also helps your cookies hold their shape better.
-Learn more: How to Soften Butter
+Check out this guide on how to soften butter for more information.

 - Don’t put dough on a hot pan.
 If you don’t have enough baking sheets for all of the dough, allow the baking sheet to cool between batches.
-Doing so keeps your cookies from spreading and prevents the bottoms from over-baking.
+This will keep your cookies from spreading and prevents the bottoms from over-baking.

 - Allow the cookies to cool completely before storage.
 Vanilla wafers have a delicately crisp texture.
-To maintain this, the cookies need to be cool before stacking or transferring to a sealed container.
+To maintain this, the cookies need to be cool before they are stacked or transferred to a sealed container.

-If you’d like to give your vanilla wafers a bit of a twist, here are some variations to try:
+If you’d like to give your vanilla wafer cookies a bit of a twist, here are some variations to try:

-- Press sliced almonds into the tops of the cookies after flattening the dough.
+- Add nuts.
+Press sliced almonds into the tops of the cookies after flattening the dough.

-- Use almond extract instead of vanilla for a completely different spin on this recipe.
+- Change up the extract.
+Use almond extract instead of vanilla for a completely different spin on this recipe.

-- Roll the dough balls in a mixture of cinnamon and sugar before baking them.
+- Add cinnamon-sugar.
+Roll the dough balls in a mixture of cinnamon and sugar before baking them.

-- Dip the cooled cookies in melted dark chocolate for an extra special treat.
+- Melt some chocolate.
+Dip the cooled cookies in melted dark chocolate for an extra special treat.

 Serving Suggestions